xiejiangzhi/model_renderer/README.md

 **Other Attributes**

-* renderer.skybox: a model for skybox.
-Testing feature.
+* renderer.skybox: a cubeimage texture.
+A demo in examples/pbr.lua

 ### Scene